begoodorbelucky/TormentasDeNovembro/README.md

 ### Project Goals

-- Successfully lauch the "Tormentas De Novembro" website featuring a homepage, an episodes archive page, and a contact page.
+- Successfully launch the "Tormentas De Novembro" website featuring a homepage, an episodes archive page, and a contact page.
-- Design an intuitive and visually appealig website interface that enchances user experience and encourages easy navigation
+- Design an intuitive and visually appealing website interface that enhances user experience and encourages easy navigation
 - Ensure the website is fully responsive on all screen sizes, with a focus on mobile first design, providing a seamless and enjoyable experience on all devices.
-- Create a comprehensive episodes archive showcasing all episodes complete with spotify links and iframes to enchance accessibility to episodes and encourage listening.
+- Create a comprehensive episodes archive showcasing all episodes complete with Spotify links and iframes to enhance accessibility to episodes and encourage listening.
 - Create a user-friendly contact form for listeners to give feedback and suggestions, fostering direct communication with the audience.

 ### Color Scheme